chriskdon/zedex/README.md

 ## About the Project

-This library allows patching and replacing functions in existing modules with your own, effectively turning them into Zombies (or Zeds) 🧟.
+This library allows patching and replacing functions in existing modules with your own, effectively turning them into zombies (or zeds) 🧟.
 This is useful if you need to hook into some existing code that has no other way to be modified.

 ⚠ You probably don't want to use this library in live production code.
 Its original